ldn-softdev/jtc/User Guide.md

 #### Path namespaces
-There are also couple resrved namespaces to acqure a current JSON path:
+There are also couple reserved namespaces to acquire a current JSON path:
 - `$PATH`: that namespace contains a JSON array describing path to the currently selected element
-- `$path`: this is a strigified represenation of the path Here are both demonstrated:
+- `$path`: this is a stringified representation of the path Here are both demonstrated:
 ```
 bash $ <ab.json jtc -w'<Jane>' -T'{{$PATH}}' -r